Updated: December 21, 2022

 - Any aerosol cans (including hairspray)

-Of course, other obvious items to avoid include:
+Of course, other obvious hazardous materials to avoid include:

 - Fire extinguishers